-Getting Younger Voters Registered to Vote: Legislation to lower the age in which someone can register to vote to 16 years old is included in the Omnibus Elections bill.
+Getting Younger Voters Registered to Vote – Legislation to lower the age at which someone can register to vote to 16 years old is included in the Omnibus Elections bill.
 The individual would still have to meet the requirements for citizenship of the United States and maintain a residence in Minnesota for at least 20 days.
-The advantage of pre-registering voters is it encourages youth turnout, permits registration for first-time voters in a civics class or at a DMV, and may increase the potential for youth engagement.
+The advantage of pre-registering voters is that it encourages youth turnout, permits registration for first-time voters in a civics class or DMVs, and may increase the potential for youth engagement.

-Overseas Voting: Under this bill, National Guard members could use the same special voting procedures when they are called into service by the state that they receive when the federal government calls them into service.
+Overseas Voting – National Guard members could use the same special voting procedures when they are called into service by the state as they receive when the federal government calls them into service.
 The special voting procedures allow ballots to be received electronically and allows voters to track their ballots to ensure they are counted.
 The other major provision in the bill would allow children born overseas to parents who are US citizens to vote in federal elections if the child’s parent(s) lived in Minnesota before going overseas.

 Other provisions include:

-- Limiting the number of voters a person can assist in marking ballots would be eliminated.
+- Number of voters a person can assist in marking ballots increased.